10 April 2019.

 Back on Streymoy, Kirkjubøur is just a 5-minute drive from the ferry terminal and home to a traditional Faroese village of red window frames and grass-roofed houses as well as a collection of historical sights – the ruins of Magnus Cathedral, St Olaf’s Church and Kirkjubøargarður, one of the oldest inhabited wooden houses in the world.

 You’ll find plenty more information about how to get around the Faroe Islands in this post, but for this itinerary, it’s definitely best to rent a car.
-If you’re not a driver, you could also theoretically use a combination of public transport and tours.
+If you’re not a driver, you could also theoretically use a combination of public transport and day tours.
+See this roundup of the best Faroe Island tours.

 Unsurprisingly, this remote collection of islands wedged in the North Atlantic is not the most budget-friendly destination, but there you will find a range of accommodation options to suit most budgets.